 By Nimfa L. Estrellado Quezon PPO Provincial Director Police Colonel Romulo Albacea addresses the media during a press conference on the inv...

-LUCENA CITY, Quezon — A recent controversial police action in Lucena City has placed four operatives under investigation for alleged procedural lapses that were documented and reviewed.
+LUCENA CITY, Quezon — A controversial police action in Lucena City has placed four operatives under investigation for alleged procedural lapses, including the use of a warrant that had already been served and was no longer valid.
 Police said sanctions remain possible as the probe continues and findings are being evaluated.

 The warrant shown on the cellphone had not been verified and had already expired at the time of the operation.
 An inspection inside the house was carried out despite the absence of a valid warrant during the entry.